franciscop/react-plain-router/readme.md

 ));
 ```

-It's only the router, no `<Link>`, `<Router>`, etc. needed.
-It works by using the natural bubbling events, catching those onClick events at the document level and manually following internal links.
-It uses `window.location` as the source of truth, instead of keeping an internal source of truth, which makes it more reliable.
+It's only the `router()` wrapper, no `<Link>`, `<Route>`, etc needed.
+Any `<a>` link will *just work* within your SPA.
+It works by using the natural bubbling events at the document level and manually following internal links.
+It uses `window.location` as the source of truth, instead of keeping an internal store, which makes it more reliable to interact with native Javascript like `window.history.pushState()`.

 If you have parameters in your routes or more complex routes, you can combine it with my other package `pagex`: